tynopet/homework/homework-14/unit10.md

 10.3
   1. Where have you been?
 Have you been playing tennis?
   2. Look!
 Somebody has broken that window.
   3. You look tired.
-Have you worked hard? (mb cont)
+Have you been working hard?
   4. Have you ever worked in a factory?
 No, never.
   5. Liz is away on holiday.
 Is she?
 Where has she gone?
   6. My brother is an actor.
 He has appeared in several films.
   7. Sorry, I'm late.
 That's all right.
-I haven't been waiting long.
+I haven't been waiting for long.
-  8. It is still rainig?
+  8. Is it still raining?
 No, it has stopped.
   9. I have lost my phone.
 Have you seen it anywhere?
   10. I have been reading the book you lent me, but I haven't finished it yet.
 It's very interesting.
   11. I have read the book you lent me, so you can have it back now.